KaiyangZhou/deep-person-reid/README.md

 `-s` and `-t` can take different strings (i.e. dataset keys) of arbitrary length (delimited by space).
 For example, if you wanna train models on Market1501 + DukeMTMC-reID and test on both of them, you can use `-s market1501 dukemtmcreid` and `-t market1501 dukemtmcreid`.
 If say, you wanna test on a different dataset, e.g. MSMT17, then just do `-t msmt17`.
 Multi-dataset training is implemented for both image-reid and video-reid.
 Note that when `-t` takes multiple datasets, evaluation is performed on each specified dataset individually.

 #### Two-stepped transfer learning
-To finetune models pretrained on external large-scale datasets, such as [ImageNet](http://www.image-net.org/), the [two-stepped training strategy](https://arxiv.org/abs/1611.05244) is useful.
+To finetune models pretrained on external large-scale datasets, such as [ImageNet](http://www.image-net.org/), the [two-stepped training strategy](https://arxiv.org/abs/1611.05244) is recommended.
+This can be achieved by `--fixbase-epoch` and `--open-layers`.
+The pipeline goes as follows.

-First, the base network is frozen and only the randomly initialized layers (e.g. identity classification layer) are trained for `--fixbase-epoch` epochs.
+First, the base network is frozen and the randomly initialized layers (e.g. identity classification layer) are trained for `--fixbase-epoch` epochs.
 Specifically, the layers specified by `--open-layers` are set to the **train** mode and will be updated, while other layers are set to the **eval** mode and are frozen.
 See `open_specified_layers(model, open_layers)` in [torchreid/utils/torchtools.py](torchreid/utils/torchtools.py).

-Second, after the new layers are adapted to the old layers, all layers are set to the **train** mode and are trained for `--max-epoch` epochs.
-See `open_all_layers(model)` in [torchreid/utils/torchtools.py](torchreid/utils/torchtools.py)
+Second, after the new layers are adapted to the old (well-initialized) layers, all layers are set to the **train** mode (via `open_all_layers(model)`) and are trained for `--max-epoch` epochs.

 For example, to train the randomly initialized classifier in [resnet50](torchreid/models/resnet.py) for 5 epochs before training all layers, do `--fixbase-epoch 5` and `--open-layers classifier`.
 Note that the layer names must align with the attribute names in the model (in this case, `self.classifier` exists in the model).

 In addition, there is an argument called `--always-fixbase`.
-Once activated, the base network will be frozen and only the specified layers with `--open-layers` will be trained for `--max-epoch` epochs.
+Once activated, the base network will be frozen and only the specified layers with `--open-layers` will be trained.

 #### Using hard mining triplet loss
 `htri` requires adding `--train-sampler RandomIdentitySampler`.